moby/moby/docs/examples/apt-cacher-ng.md

    `http_proxy=http://dockerhost:3142/`
 3. Change your `sources.list` entries to start with `http://dockerhost:3142/`
+4. Link Debian-based containers to the APT proxy container using `--link`
+5. Create a custom network of an APT proxy container with Debian-based containers.

 **Option 1** injects the settings safely into your apt configuration in a local version of a common base: